nyanlinhtike-yc/Retail-Supply-Chain/reports/Preparing Data with Python.md

        'Quantity', 'Discount', 'Profit']]
 ```

-We removed duplicate values to ensure each table has a unique ID column and verified that no duplicates remain.
+We remove duplicate values to ensure each table has a unique ID column and ensure that no duplicates remain.

-*For `customers` table.*
+For `customers` table.

 ```Python
 # Drop duplicated values to create many to one relationship with orders table.